-Your server supports hot plug, hot add, and hot swap devices and is designed to operate safely while turned on with the cover removed.
+Your server supports hot-swap devices and is designed to operate safely while turned on with the cover removed.
+The server is designed to protect you and the server.
 Follow these guidelines when you work inside a server that is turned on:

-Avoid loose-fitting clothing on your forearms.
-Button long-sleeved shirts before working inside the server; do not wear cufflinks while you are working inside

-- Do not allow your necktie or scarf to hang inside the server. - Remove jewelry, such as bracelets, necklaces, rings, and loose-fitting wrist watches. - Remove items from your shirt pocket (such as pens or pencils) that could fall into the server as you lean over it. - Take care to avoid dropping any metallic objects, such as paper clips, hair pins, or screws, into the server.
+- Avoid loose-fitting clothing on your forearms.
+Button long-sleeved shirts before working inside the server; do not wear cuff links while you are working inside the server. - Do not allow your necktie or scarf to hang inside the server. - Remove jewelry, such as bracelets, necklaces, rings, and loose-fitting wrist watches. - Remove items from your shirt pocket (such as pens or pencils) that could fall into the server as you lean over it. - Avoid dropping any metallic objects, such as paper clips, hair pins, or screws, into the server.